A category of noncrossing partitions: Noncrossing partitions and binary forests

 We continue to assume that $V$ is a finite totally ordered set.
 We will put a second ``vertical'' partial order on $V$ which for notational convenience we write as follows.
 Let

 The lateral ordering is given by the indices.
 For example, if we write $v_i>v_j$, $i<j$ we mean that $v_i$ is above and to the left of $v_j$.

-\begin{defn} We define an \emph{binary tree} on $V$ to be a rooted tree $T$ on $V$ so that the induced partial ordering on $V$ has the following additional properties. \begin{enumerate} \item If $v_j-v_i\in T$ then $v_k<v_i$ for any $k$ between $i$ and $j$. \item Every $v_i$ has at most two children. \item If $v_i$ has two children $v_j,v_k$ then $i$ lies between $j$ and $k$. \end{enumerate} \end{defn} Note that, by (1), all edges are either to the left of the root or to the right of the root.
+\begin{defn} We define a \emph{binary tree} on $V$ to be a rooted tree $T$ on $V$ so that {the partial ordering on $V$ given by $v_i<v_j$ if the unique path from $v_i$ to the root passes through $v_j$} has the following additional properties. \begin{enumerate} \item[(i)] {If the directed edge $v_j-v_i$ lies in $T$ then, $v_k<v_i$ for any $k$ between $i$ and $j$.} \item[(ii)] Every $v_i$ has at most two children. \item[(iii)] If $v_i$ has two children $v_j,v_k$ then $i$ lies between $j$ and $k$. \end{enumerate} \end{defn}

+Note that, by (i), all edges are either to the left of the root or to the right of the root.
 Therefore, if we remove the root $r=v_k$ and edges connected to it, we will obtain two rooted binary trees, one on the set $\{v_1,\cdots,v_{k-1}\}$ and the other on the set $\{v_{k+1},\cdots,v_n\}$ (unless $k=1$ or $n$ in which case one of these two sets is empty).